supern64/chatterbox/README.txt

 }
 Double-check EVERYTHING.
 Here is a list of common mistakes:
-Use single-quotes instead of double-quotes.
-ONLY USE DOUBLE-QUOTES Forgot the ",".
+You used single-quotes instead of double-quotes.
+ONLY USE DOUBLE-QUOTES.
+You forgot the ",".
 DONT FORGET ","s.
 You can try and use a JSON validator online (e.g. https://jsonformatter.org/).
-If you have trouble with these errors or any other errors, please contact me on Discord, SuperNiintendo#3700
+If you have trouble with these errors or any other errors, please contact me on Discord, Super64#3700